Joel-dev-IMP/testPDFExtractor/README.md

 ## Planned Features

-- Extract whole sentences from lecture slides
+- Extract whole sentences from lecture slides (WIP)
 - Extract and suggest Math blocks from lecture slides and from the current document
 - Add enhancements for creating lists in Typst documents